 5) With CoolSculpting®, you have the advantage of an experienced provider to ensure a great result.

 Even if DIY CoolSculpting did work (which it doesn’t!), attractive and symmetrical results depend on having a medical professional with aesthetic expertise—who is highly trained to know where to place the CoolSculpting applicators and for how long to administer treatment for optimal fat reduction.
 This is also a reason to avoid inexperienced or discount CoolSculpting providers—it’s better to pay a little more for proven, attractive results than to risk poor or inadequate results with a bargain provider.

 Leave any professional treatment to the pros

 Office-based medical and skincare treatments, cosmetic or otherwise, are performed in the office for a reason: it takes years of medical training, experience, and the proper equipment to perform non-surgical treatments safely and effectively.
 It’s also important to have a professional evaluate you and determine whether you are a good candidate for a given treatment.

 If you’re looking for a safe, effective way to reduce stubborn fat, look to an experienced plastic surgeon’s office—not the freezer section.
 A board certified plastic surgeon not only can help you determine whether CoolSculpting will achieve your goals, or if an alternative, such as liposuction, is better suited to your needs, but they can also ensure that your procedure will be performed by a qualified provider.

 At Kalos, CoolSculpting is performed by a certified physician assistant and certified CoolSculpting technician.
 During your personal consultation she’ll help you decide whether CoolSculpting is the right option for you.
-Call 817-292-4200 or contact us now to get started.
+Call or TEXT 817-292-4200 or contact us online now to get started.